erikmeliska/n8n-nodes-dikda/README.md

 - **Sorting**: Sort results by score, date, or other fields
 - **Field Selection**: Choose which fields to return in results

+### Get by PID

+Retrieve a specific document by its Persistent Identifier (PID/UUID):
+- Enter the PID/UUID (with or without "uuid:" prefix)
+- Configure which fields to return (optional)
+- Returns detailed information about the document

 ## Credentials

 No credentials required.
 The Dikda API is publicly accessible.